psychemedia/storytelling-notes/macpherson.md

 ```

-*Contrast the above with this more situated telling...*
+*Contrast the above with this rather more situated telling...*

 ```{youtube} t-laDwhTvuI
 :url_parameters: ?start=43